MicrosoftDocs/power-pages-docs/power-pages-docs/security/table-permissions.md

 ## Available access types

-The design studio<!--note from editor: Edit okay?--> shows four different **Access types**.
+The design studio shows four different **Access types**.
 Depending on the access type you choose, the selected table permission and privileges apply to the users from the selected roles for the following records.

 - **Global access** - Applies the selected table permission and privileges to the users from the selected roles for *all records*.
 - **Contact access** - Applies the selected table permission and privileges to the users from the selected role *associated to the signed-in user*.